a-p-robinson/gedicomimport/README.md

 ## `GeDicomImport.py` ##

-This converts a given Xeleris DICOM file into a new file with fields modified for the data from a ROOT file.
-I think it reads an interfile for the data from ROOT, and outputs a DICOM.
+This produces a Xeleris compatible DICOM with provided pixel data and a few required changes to header fields.